jon-adams/android-vend-a-kata/README.md

 * accept money, make change, maintain inventory, and dispense products
 * one or more views
 * network access should not be required
-* screen orientation changes should be allowed
+* > "No special consideration should be made for screen orientation."
 * accept coins
   * accept valid coins (nickels, dimes, and quarters) and reject invalid ones (pennies)
   * when a valid coin is inserted the amount of the coin will be added to the current amount and the display will be updated